brandon-bailey/omscentral/server/README.md

 ## Firebase

 If you have not already, create a new project in the [Firebase Console](https://console.firebase.google.com).
 Once the project is created, click "Add app" from the "Project Overview" page to add a new "Web" app to the project.

 This Firebase app will handle authentication for your local OMSCentral instance.
+Go to "Build" > "Authentication" and click on "Get Started".
+Under "Sign-in method", enable "Email/Password".

+Next, go to "Build" > "Realtime Database" and click on "Create Database" to create a database for your project.

 Finally, go to "Settings" > "Service accounts" tab, click "Generate new private key", and open the generated JSON.

 ## Environment Variables